 First of all, it is important to note that food allergies and food intolerances are different.
 This is obvious for a human with either symptom, but many do not know the difference.
-Intolerance generally lead to less serious problems, often linked to digestive issues; vomiting and diarrhoea.
-An allergy on the other hand can be more severe of life-threatening.
+Intolerance generally leads to less serious problems, often linked to digestive issues, vomiting, and diarrhoea.
+On the other hand, an allergy can be more severe or life-threatening.

-Remember to always consult your vet if you are concerned about your dog.
+Remember always to consult your vet if you are concerned about your dog.
 This blog post is not intended to give medical advice.
-If you think that your dog has an allergy, your vet can diagnose this.
+If your dog has an allergy, your vet can diagnose this.

-There are 7 common food allergens that can cause problems for dogs.
+Seven common food allergens can cause problems for dogs.

 Beef is the most common allergen for dogs.
 However, this may be because it is the most common ingredient in dog food.

-Just like humans, dogs can have difficulty digesting milk, cheese and ice cream – because apparently people feed ice cream to dogs?
-Who knew!
+Like humans, dogs can have difficulty digesting milk, cheese, and ice cream – because apparently, people feed dogs ice cream to dogs.
+Who knew?

-Lots of artificial flavourings and baking products contain yolk.
-This can mean certain baked dog biscuits are off the menu if your dog develops an allergy to egg.
+Lots of artificial flavorings and baking products contain yolk.
+This can mean certain baked dog biscuits are off the menu if your dog develops an allergy to eggs.

 Chicken is commonly found in wet foods and kibbles.
-Like any other allergen, your dog can develop an allergic reaction to a protein an trigger an immune response.
+Like any other allergen, your dog can develop an allergic reaction to a protein and trigger an immune response.

 Lamb is an interesting allergy.
-Lamb was traditionally used as the go to hypoallergenic dog food.
-However, like any food, feeding your dog lamb over a long period of time can develop a lamb allergy.
+Lamb was traditionally used as the go-to hypoallergenic dog food.
+However, like any food, feeding your dog lamb can develop a lamb allergy over a long period.